braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 ### Step 2: WhatsApp setup
 Next, you will be prompted by the Braze setup workflow.
 Within this flow, you will:
 1. Create or select your Meta and WhatsApp Business accounts.
+Make sure to review the [WhatsApp display name guidelines](https://www.facebook.com/business/help/757569725593362).
 2. Create your WhatsApp Business profile.
 3. Verify your WhatsApp Business number.<br><br>